This is our weekly roundup of good news from around the world. If you'd like to get this in your inbox, you can subscribe for free below.

 At the beginning of this week we ran an experiment.
 On the 7th August 2023, a day we picked randomly in advance, we visited the top ten news sites in the world to see what stories were making headlines.
 Combined, these websites receive over five billion visits a month, making them humanity's prime information-gathering apparatus - our most important tool for discovering what is happening beyond our immediate environment.

 We had a few criteria.
 We didn't include anything about climate change or the war in Ukraine, because those feel like genuinely newsworthy events.
-We also didn't include any sport, celebrity or politics news, which is basically all Trump anyway (apparently journalists have learned nothing after seven years).
+We also didn't include any sport, celebrity or politics news.
 Once that was all removed, here's what we found:

 The biggest problem is bad news.